zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

 :zeek:id:`gsub`: :zeek:type:`function`                                       Substitutes a given replacement string for all occurrences of a pattern
                                                                              in a given string.
 :zeek:id:`hexdump`: :zeek:type:`function`                                    Returns a hex dump for given input data.
+:zeek:id:`is_alnum`: :zeek:type:`function`                                   Returns whether an entire string is alphanumeric characters
+:zeek:id:`is_alpha`: :zeek:type:`function`                                   Returns whether an entire string is alphabetic characters.
 :zeek:id:`is_ascii`: :zeek:type:`function`                                   Determines whether a given string contains only ASCII characters.
-:zeek:id:`isalnum`: :zeek:type:`function`                                    Returns whether an entire string is alphanumeric characters
-:zeek:id:`isalpha`: :zeek:type:`function`                                    Returns whether an entire string is alphabetic characters.
-:zeek:id:`isnum`: :zeek:type:`function`                                      Returns whether an entire string represents a number.
+:zeek:id:`is_num`: :zeek:type:`function`                                     Returns whether an entire string consists only of digits.
 :zeek:id:`join_string_vec`: :zeek:type:`function`                            Joins all values in the given vector of strings with a separator placed
                                                                              between each element.
 :zeek:id:`levenshtein_distance`: :zeek:type:`function`                       Calculates the Levenshtein distance between the two strings.
 :zeek:id:`ljust`: :zeek:type:`function`                                      Returns a left-justified version of the string, padded to a specific length with a specified character.
 :zeek:id:`lstrip`: :zeek:type:`function`                                     Removes all combinations of characters in the *chars* argument
                                                                              starting at the beginning of the string until first mismatch.
-:zeek:id:`removeprefix`: :zeek:type:`function`                               Similar to lstrip(), except does the removal repeatedly if the pattern repeats at the start of the string.
+:zeek:id:`remove_prefix`: :zeek:type:`function`                              Similar to lstrip(), except does the removal repeatedly if the pattern repeats at the start of the string.
-:zeek:id:`removesuffix`: :zeek:type:`function`                               Similar to rstrip(), except does the removal repeatedly if the pattern repeats at the start of the string.
+:zeek:id:`remove_suffix`: :zeek:type:`function`                              Similar to rstrip(), except does the removal repeatedly if the pattern repeats at the end of the string.
-:zeek:id:`reverse`: :zeek:type:`function`                                    Returns a reversed copy of the string :zeek:id:`rfind_str`: :zeek:type:`function`                                  Finds a string in another string, starting from the end.
+:zeek:id:`reverse`: :zeek:type:`function`                                    Returns a reversed copy of the string :zeek:id:`rfind_str`: :zeek:type:`function`                                  The same as find(), but returns the highest index matching the substring instead of the smallest.
 :zeek:id:`rjust`: :zeek:type:`function`                                      Returns a right-justified version of the string, padded to a specific length with a specified character.
 :zeek:id:`rstrip`: :zeek:type:`function`                                     Removes all combinations of characters in the *chars* argument
                                                                              starting at the end of the string until first mismatch.